qdrant/api-reference/README.md

 > [!NOTE]
 > This script requires GNU `grep`, `yq` and `python` to be present in the system.

-Or automatically, just create a PR, and preview action will automatically try to sync and re-generate all the docs it can.
+Or automatically by creating a PR.
+The Github Action will automatically try to sync and re-generate all the docs it can.

 ## How to update snippets?